mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     For all installed or specific formulae, remove any older versions from the cellar.
 By default, does not remove out-of-date keg-only brews, as other software may link directly to specific versions.
-In addition old downloads from the Homebrew download-cache are deleted.
+In addition old downloads from the Tigerbrew download-cache are deleted.

     If `--force` is passed, remove out-of-date keg-only brews as well.